giantsmall/py-lockdown-cafe/README.md

 * To get the current date use `datetime.date.today()`

 ### Note: Check your code using this [checklist](checklist.md) before pushing your solution.
+descriptive messages when you raise the exception in the `visit_cafe` method
+* Create a `VaccineEr